Microsoft Teams Pricing: Plans, Features, and Value Explained

 This plan is ideal for small businesses or teams looking for an affordable solution to manage meetings and collaboration without needing access to advanced Microsoft 365 tools.

-Microsoft 365 Business Basic: more features for growing teams
+Microsoft 365 Business Basic: More features for growing teams

-For $6.00 per user per month (billed annually), the Business Basic plan builds on the Essentials package by adding powerful tools for growing teams that need more storage, enhanced collaboration, and custom business email.
-Key features include:
+For $6.00 per user per month (billed annually), the Business Basic plan builds on the Essentials package by adding powerful tools for growing teams that need more storage, enhanced collaboration, and custom business emails.
+Key features include everything in the Essentials plan, plus:

 • Custom business email: Use a professional email address (e.g., you@yourbusiness.com) to enhance your brand.

-• 1TB of cloud storage per user: Ensure every team member has ample space for files, documents, and backups.
+• 1 TB of cloud storage per user: Ensure every team member has ample space for files, documents, and backups.

 • Advanced security: Automatic spam and malware filtering to protect your team’s communications.